Olar – Olar, South Carolina

 Though the police station in Ridgeway holds the title as world’s smallest, the former public safety building in Olar gives it a run for its money.
 The shed-sized building seen above operated until the later part of the twentieth century, with one police officer occupying the station.
 Today a modern police station serves the community, but the former tiny police house remains in the center of town as a nostalgic reminder of simpler times.
 The classic police car pictured below also harkens back to a different era and is the impetus of the Olar Model T Festival held each October.

 The antique police car leads the festival parade of Model T’s, Model A’s, and tractors.
 According to local lore, Olar businessman C.F.
 Rizer invested in a Ford dealership – the largest in South Carolina – in 1913, shortly after the advent of the car.
 Prior to the dealership, Rizer had proven his business acumen by successfully selling general merchandise, buggies and accessories, and farm equipment.
 After he expanded with his Model T dealership, apparently Henry Ford himself reached out to Rizer and asked him to invest in the Ford Motor Company so he could expand manufacturing.
 Rizer invested $25,000 in Ford, which resulted in the production of half a million cars by 1914.
 A train with 64 box cars delivered 256 of these cars straight to Rizer’s dealership.
 Rizer then focused solely on selling Ford products for the remainder of his career.
 Though not an original Olar police car, the Model T seen here stands on display in town.
+The bank building seen below, thought to have been built around 1900, was operated by C.F.
+Rizer.

 Address: 3rd Street, Olar, SC 29843